i-winxd/kristal-wasm-compiler/README.md

 and start a http server there.
 Best way to do it is by running `npx http-server`.

 This takes *about* a minute to run.

+If you're unsure of the steps look at the github actions used to build a playable prototype of this.

 ## Limitations